Creation of a System for Comprehensive Assessment of Suppliers

 EHS and Compliance Risk Evaluation Results and Future Targets

-During the three years from 2019 to 2021, we focused on implementing EHS and Compliance Risk Evaluation with contract manufacturers as “major suppliers” due to the impact of EHS and Compliance risks and the degree of difficulty in selecting alternative suppliers.
-We plan to complete the evaluation of all contract manufacturers by the end of 2022.
-We plan to complete the evaluation of major suppliers, including secondary suppliers, by 2030.
+During the four years from 2019 to 2022, we have focused on implementing EHS and Compliance Risk Evaluation with contract manufacturers as “major suppliers” due to the impact of EHS and Compliance risks and the degree of difficulty in selecting alternative suppliers.
+Evaluation of all existing contract manufacturers was completed by the end of 2022.
+Even after the evaluation, they will be monitored continuously thereafter.
+In addition, we plan to extend the scope of our evaluation to include the secondary suppliers by 2030.